thinkingmachines/aquafarm-segmentation/README.md

     - A lookup table `cloud_cover.csv` is provided to filter out annotated images in the training set that are covered in clouds based on NICFI satellite imagery.
 - `rollout_data.zip` contains TIFF files of images across Indonesia and the Philippines for aquaculture segmentation.
     - It also contains a geopackage (`pred_polygons.gpkg`) of the predicted aquaculture polygons.

+### :exclamation: Important note:
+The training data includes satellite imagery from Planet Labs Inc under NICFI (Norway’s International Climate and Forests Initiative).
+Downloading and using this data is subject to the terms of the license [linked here](https://assets.planet.com/docs/Planet_ParticipantLicenseAgreement_NICFI.pdf).
 <br/>
 <br/>